vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-Core-Activities-Complete.md

 ## Describe the core R&D activity (portal: "Describe the core R&D activity")

 This core activity comprises the experimental work to design, implement and evaluate a **neurosymbolic context engine** for construction documents.
-The architecture combines symbolic graph-based reasoning with neural embeddings and usage-driven learning to create a system capable of digesting 10,000+ documents and maintaining long-lived, evolving context that improves with use.

-**Experimental components (FY25 focus):**
+**Plain-language explanation of key terms:**
+- **Neurosymbolic architecture**: A hybrid approach combining explicit graph-based relationships between documents (symbolic) with AI-generated similarity scores from neural networks (neural).
+This is distinct from pure vector search or pure rule-based systems.
+- **Micro-agent orchestration**: Multiple small, specialised AI routines (agents), each handling one type of decision (e.g., "Is this a Bill?", "Is this a PO?"), coordinated by a controller that routes documents and synthesises results.
+This is distinct from a single monolithic classifier.

+**FY25-specific experimental focus:**

+At the start of FY25, we had established from prior work that a pure memory-tree architecture was unsuitable for our document volumes.
+The key remaining uncertainties for FY25 were:

 1. **Neurosymbolic graph and vector memory architecture**
-   Experiments to determine whether representing documents as page-level nodes in a symbolic graph, with similarity edges derived from neural embeddings (using models like DeepSeek for summarisation and reasoning) and refined by model-assisted filtering, yields better retrieval performance than flat vector indexing alone.
-The architecture combines symbolic relationship traversal with neural similarity scoring.
+   Would representing documents as page-level nodes in a symbolic graph, with similarity edges derived from neural embeddings and refined by model-assisted filtering, yield better retrieval performance than flat vector indexing alone?
+The answer was not known in advance because no prior work had tested this specific combination on construction document corpora.

 2. **Usage-driven edge weighting ("neuroplasticity")**
-   Experiments to test whether strengthening graph edges based on retrieval usage improves accuracy over time, or instead amplifies noise and degrades performance.
-This simulates biological neuroplasticity where frequently-used pathways become stronger.
+   Would strengthening graph edges based on retrieval usage patterns improve accuracy over time, or would it amplify noise and degrade performance?
+This simulates biological neuroplasticity, but whether it would converge to useful pathways in this domain was an empirical question.

 3. **Multi-signal document classification with micro-agent orchestration**
-   Experiments comparing single-signal classifiers against multi-signal classifiers that combine subject, sender, thread context, body content and attachment features.
-Testing micro-agent architecture where specialised agents handle different document categories (Bills, POs, Contracts, Variations, Day Sheets, QA records) and a coordinator agent routes and synthesises.
+   We did not know in advance whether a micro-agent architecture (category-specialist agents + coordinator) would materially improve classification accuracy over a monolithic multi-class model, nor what routing and confidence thresholds would be optimal.
+This required empirical testing on real construction documents.

 4. **Latency and scaling behaviour at 10k+ document scale**
-   Experiments to measure the latency profile (P50, P95, P99) of the architecture under realistic data volumes (10,000+ documents from multiple companies), and to determine whether parallelisation, caching and micro-RPA context strategies can bring P95 latency below 500ms while maintaining reasoning quality.
+   Would parallelisation, caching and context pre-loading strategies bring P95 latency below 500ms at 10,000+ document scale?
+The latency profile of this specific architecture could not be predicted from first principles.

 **What is NOT part of this core activity:**
 Integration of the experimental context engine into production modules (billing, timesheets, BI interfaces), user interface development, and routine data pipeline work are treated as supporting activities.
 The core activity is limited to the experimental work where the outcome was not known in advance.